Giuseppe Marotta: Sampdoria

 Following the 2001–02 season, Marotta changed clubs again, this time moving to Sampdoria.
-At the time of Marotta's hiring, the club was coming off its lowest table finish since the founding of the club in 1946, a tenth place finish in the club's third-straight season in Serie B. However, the club had also recently been purchased by local Genoese oil industrialist Riccardo Garrone, which, in turn, added an influx of wealth to the struggling club.
-In Marotta's first season as GM, he hired head coach Walter Novellino, the same coach who in 1998 had guided Venezia back to Serie A under Marotta.
-Together, and with new money at their disposal, Marotta and Novellino revamped the Sampdoria squad in the 2002 transfer window, adding both experienced Serie A veterans, such as Massimo Paganin, Sergio Volpi, Fabio Bazzani, and Stefano Bettarini, along with several promising young players, such as Angelo Palombo, Maurizio Domizzi and Andrea Gasbarroni.
+At the time of Marotta's hiring, the club was coming off its lowest table finish since the founding of the club in 1908, a tenth place finish in the club's third-straight season in Serie B. However, the club had also recently been purchased by local Genoese oil industrialist Riccardo Garrone, which, in turn, added an influx of wealth to the struggling club.
+In his first season as GM, Marotta hired head coach Walter Novellino, the same coach who in 1998 had guided Venezia back to Serie A under Marotta.
+Together, and with new money at their disposal, Marotta and Novellino revamped the Sampdoria squad in the 2002 transfer window, adding both experienced Serie A veterans, such as Massimo Paganin, Sergio Volpi, Fabio Bazzani, and Stefano Bettarini, alongside several promising young players, such as Angelo Palombo, Maurizio Domizzi and Andrea Gasbarroni.
 This overhaul proved successful as Novellino guided Sampdoria to a second-place finish in the 2002–03 season, earning the club promotion back to Serie A, as well as a quarter-final finish in the Coppa Italia.
-In 2003–04, he added to two big-name acquisitions in Cristiano Doni and Francesco Antonioli as Sampdoria finished in eighth place, just missing out on UEFA Cup qualification.
+In 2003–04, with the additions of Cristiano Doni and Francesco Antonioli seeing Sampdoria finished in eighth place, just missing out on UEFA Cup qualification.

 In 2004, Marotta was appointed to serve as chief executive officer (CEO) (Amministratore delegato) of Sampdoria, in addition to his role of GM.
 Shortly after, Marotta hired ex-player Fabio Paratici to serve as chief observer/head of scouting for Sampdoria.
 Paratici worked very closely under the guidance of Marotta, often being described as his "right-hand man".